edeforas/BeeDNN/README.md

 No dependencies needed, every algorithm rewritten in C++ from scratch.
 To increase speed, ones can choose the Eigen library (http://eigen.tuxfamily.org), instead of the internal matrix library.

+Initializers:
+- GlorotUniform
+- HeUniform
+- LecunUniform
+- Zeros, Ones

 Layers:
 - Dense (with bias), Dot (without bias)
 - GlobalGain, GlobalBias, GlobalAffine, Gain, Bias, Affine
 - Softmax, Softmin
 - PRelu, RRelu, PELU, TERELU, CRelu
 - Layers and activations are decoupled and can be in any order

-Initializers:
-- XavierUniform
-- Zero
-- WIP

 Time series:
 - TimeDistributedBias